ITSulu/it-projects-llc-odoo-saas-tools/docs/usage/subscriptions.rst

 1: In ``Sales >> Sales >> Product >> [Your Product]`` Variants tab create Attributes:

 * "Period" with values: Monthly, Quarterly, Yearly

 * "Number of users" with values: 1,2,3,…
 .. image:: ../images/3.jpg

 2: Press *Variant Prices* key.
-There you should set Saas code values as
+There you should set SaaS code values as

 30 for Monthly